— PROJECT NAME

 Summer – Fall 2019

-As part of the UX Writing Fundamentals course I took with UX Writers Collective, I was tasked with improving a fictional app called Handshake with user-friendly copy and follow uniform voice/tone guidelines.
+As part of my UX Writing Fundamentals course with UX Writers Collective, I improved a fictional app called Handshake with user-friendly copy and follow uniform voice/tone guidelines.

 RESEARCH

-One is a young adult woman who does freelance web design while the other is a man in his early 60s who owns a business but is not as confident with technology.
+I was given two user personas (below).
+One is a young adult woman who does freelance web design; the other is a male business owner in his early 60s who is not confident with technology.

 RESEARCH

-I conducted competitive analysis and looked up several real-life competitor apps (like Upwork, Skrill and Fiverr) that appeal to similar user personas.
-I took notes of how their UI copy were crafted for their users.
+I conducted competitive analysis and noted how several real-life competitor apps (like Upwork, Skrill and Fiverr) wrote their UI copy to their users.

 VOICE GUIDELINES